 The overall allocation of ECTS credits for school placement is in compliance with the Teaching Council guidelines.
-Currently, students spend some time on observation in senior classes of primary schools, which is acceptable, but it would be preferable if the time spent teaching in post-primary classes were increased, particularly for final-year students.
-It is recommended that the university should works purposefully towards achieving the Teaching Council's desired target of 200 to 250 hours for all programmes.
+Currently, students spend some time on observation in senior classes of primary schools, which is acceptable, but it would be preferable if the time spent teaching in postprimary classes were increased, particularly for final-year students.
+While the panel acknowledges that the minimum 100 hours of direct teaching experience will be met and that indeed a significant number of additional hours are allocated above minimum, it recommends that the university works purposefully towards achieving the Teaching Council's desired target of 200 to 250 hours for all programmes.